oormicreations/PredictEd/README.md

 ![Logo](https://github.com/oormicreations/PredictEd/blob/master/PredictEd/res/icon01.png)

-**PredictEd** is a rich edit control with text prediction and other smart features.
+**PredictEd** is a text editor with text prediction and other smart features.

 ---